jilljenn/tryalgo/README.md

 Algorithms and data structures for preparing programming competitions (e.g. ACM-ICPC, [see more](https://tryalgo.org/contests/)) and coding interviews.
 By Christoph Dürr and Jill-Jênn Vie.

-[Our book](https://jilljenn.github.io/#books) is available in French, Simplified and Traditional Chinese.
-Soon in English.
+[Our book](https://tryalgo.org/book) is available in French, English, Simplified and Traditional Chinese.

 ## Install